tzabcoder/pyFinRisk/README.md

 where $β_i$ is the component beta, and $W$ is the complete portfolio value (marked-to-market).

-* **Incremental VaR** - *Change* in Portfolio VaR resulting from the midification of a portfolio component.
+* **Incremental VaR** - *Change* in Portfolio VaR resulting from the modification of a portfolio component.

 $$
 IVaR_i = ΔVaR_i*a
 $$

 where a is a change, either positive or negative, in the component.
-It must be noted that this is only approximation.
+It must be noted that this is only an approximation.

 * **Component VaR** - *Change* in Portfolio VaR resulting from the removal of a risk factor.